I Think That Boycotting The Entire Russian Society Is Bad

 I am simply against indiscriminate actions ruining the lives of common people and companies in Russia.

-I am talking about sanctions that make hard or impossible to use credit cards in Russia or making hard doing business with foreigners.
-Nowadays people depends on credit card for buying everything, from groceries to furniture.
+I am talking about sanctions that make it hard or impossible to use credit cards in Russia or make hard to do business with foreigners.
+Nowadays people depend on credit card for buying everything, from groceries to furniture.
 How would you survive if you could not use your credit card?

 I work online mostly with people outside my country.
 If that happened to me, I think I would lose everything.
 I live in a democracy, but I do not think I can stop my government from doing anything.

-It is immoral because we are harming people that have not done anything wrong and have no power to change the situation on the ground.
-These decisions cost nothing to the ones taking them, but can ruin the lifes of common citizens and companies in Russia which have no chance of affecting the decisions of Russian leadership.
+It is immoral because we are harming people who have not done anything wrong and have no power to change the situation on the ground.
+These decisions cost nothing to the ones taking them, but can ruin the lives of common citizens and companies in Russia which have no chance of affecting the decisions of Russian leadership.

 Whenever we talk about Iran or Cuba we take care in distinguishing between the people and the government.
-The governments might be bad, but we should not hate the people that live there.
+Their governments might be bad, but we should not hate the people that live there.
 This time is no different.
-These actions creates a cleavage between our societies and their societies.
+These actions create a cleavage between our societies and their societies.

 Indiscriminate Sanctions Are Counterproductive

-These sanctions also does not seem particularly effective in obtaining their political goals, only in hurting the economy of target.
-That is because people becomes more dependent on the government even for basic survival.
+These sanctions also do not seem particularly effective in obtaining their political goals, only in hurting the economy of the target.
+That is because people become more dependent on the government even for basic survival.
 However, that is also not the main point of my opposition.

-The reason because I think they will be counterproductive is their long-term consequences.
-Citizens of authoritarian countries are always subject of some risks when dealing with foreigners.
-That is because authoritarian countries need to mantain control of their population.
-And since they cannot control foreigners, they instead look with suspicion everyone of their citizen that deals with foreigners.
+The reason I think they will be counterproductive is their long-term consequences.
+Citizens of authoritarian countries are always subject to some risks when dealing with foreigners.
+That is because authoritarian countries need to maintain control of their population.
+And since they cannot control foreigners, they instead look with suspicion everyone of their citizen who deals with foreigners.

 Now people living in authoritarian countries will be even more wary of having contacts outside their own countries.
-They learned that their lifes and businesses can be completely destroyed if their government did something the rest of the world does not approve.
+They learned that their lives and businesses could be completely destroyed if their government did something the rest of the world did not approve.

 This Is Going To Happen Against Internal Enemies In Democracies, Too

-I understand that Russian people are a very unlikable victim right now, but we have to protect civil rights for everybody if we want them to actually work.
+I understand that Russian people are very unlikable victims right now, but we have to protect civil rights for everybody if we want them to actually work.

-To me the most surprising thing is historical comparison.
-In Italy we had long period of terroristic campaigns and yet I do not think that anybody argued that people on the extreme left or extreme right should be denied basic services.
+To me, the most surprising thing is historical comparison.
+In Italy, we had a long period of terroristic campaigns and yet I do not think that anybody argued that people on the extreme left or extreme right should be denied basic services.

 Leave a Comment